CVAG Next Door: Independent Creative Residency

 Applicants are invited to apply for a minimum self-directed residency of 2 weeks to a maximum of 6 weeks.
 The residency is intended for one or two solo participants (applying together) or two collaborating participants (applying together).
 The partner/small families of a residency participant are welcomed to stay when one participant is using the residence.

-Situated in the downtown core of the City of Courtenay in the Comox Valley on the east coast of Vancouver Island, the residence is steps away from CVAG.
+CVAG Next Door is a contemporary two bedroom suite situated in the downtown core of the City of Courtenay in the Comox Valley on the east coast of Vancouver Island.
+It is steps away from CVAG.

 Courtenay (approximate population 25,000) is the urban and cultural hub of the larger community, the Comox Valley (approximate population 65,000).
 Libraries, museums, shopping and recreation/fitness facilities are within walking distance and public transit.
 Easy access exists to the many beaches along the Salish sea, the rivers and streams, lakes, forests and wilderness parklands with extensive hiking trails in the region.
 The climate is temperate rainforest.